su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Laminar_Diffusion_Flame/Inc_Laminar_Diffusion_Flame.md

 INC_DENSITY_MODEL= VARIABLE
 INC_ENERGY_EQUATION = NO
 ```

-### Manifold options
+Note that the energy equation from the flow solver will always be de-activated.

 ### Passive look-up terms

-To compare the species mole fractions with experiments, we need to look up these values from the table and then save them in the paraview file.
+To compare the species mole fractions with experiments, we need to look up these values from the table and then save them in for instance the paraview file for visualization.
 All quantities defined by **LOOKUP_NAMES** are passive values and are only retieved from the table and then saved to an output file.
 ```
 LOOKUP_NAMES = (MolarWeightMix, Conductivity, Cp, Heat_Release, DiffusionCoefficient, X-CO, X-CO2, X-H2O, X-CH4, X-O2)
 ```